What are the federal reviews? Why are they happening?

-Why federal reviews: The massive changes proposed for Jackson Park by the Obama Foundation, Chicago Department of Transportation, and the Park District would impact roads and Lake Michigan as well as the Park and thus potentially involve actions by the Federal Highway Administration, the US Army Corps of Engineers, and the National Park Service.
-As a result, federal reviews of the proposals are required before any work can begin.
+The massive changes proposed for Jackson Park by the Obama Foundation, Chicago Mayor Rahm Emanuel, the Chicago Department of Transportation (CDOT), and the Chicago Park District would impact a national roadway – Lake Shore Drive – as well as the historic park.
+This would potentially involve actions by the Federal Highway Administration (FHWA), the US Army Corps of Engineers, and the National Park Service (NPS).

-- developing alternatives to avoid, minimize, or mitigate adverse effects;
+- developing alternatives to avoid, minimize, or mitigate these adverse effects;

-- reviewing these with the consulting parties to attempt to reach agreement;
+- reviewing the alternatives with the consulting parties to attempt to reach agreement;

 - finalizing the process with a Memorandum of Agreement.

 How has the Section 106 review progressed to date?

 There have been two Section 106 meetings to date, the “kick-off” meeting on December 1, 2017 and a subsequent meeting on March 29, 2018 to present the historic properties and archeology reports.
 Recordings of these first two meetings and related materials are available on the City’s website for the federal reviews.

 Interested groups and organizations were able to ask to be a “consulting party” for the Section 106 review.
 Jackson Park Watch is one of the consulting parties along with numerous local, state, and national groups concerned with parks, natural areas and historic preservation.
 This designation is supposed to entail the ability to raise questions, submit feedback, and otherwise have a seat at the table.